Help provide books

 Reading proficiency and literacy is vital to the success of our community.
 Children with reading difficulties are more likely to experience health and behavioral problems, teen pregnancy, premature departures from school, trouble sustaining employment, and even poverty.
 Through Read United, we seek to increase opportunities for achievement and brighter futures for all by ensuring that children reach important language milestones.

-Originally, the Read United program was called “Read Across Liberty”, servicing students only within Liberty County and Fort Stewart for the past 15 years.
-Due to the generosity of our sponsors and donors, we are now able to service students throughout schools in Bryan, Effingham, and Liberty county.
-This year more than 8,000 books will be distributed to children, ranging from Pre-K to 2nd Grade.
-Children also have access to our online and in-person readings provided by our volunteers.
+Originally, the Read United program was called “Read Across Liberty”, serving students only within Liberty County and Fort Stewart for the past 15 years.
+Due to the generosity of our sponsors and donors, we are now able to serving students throughout schools in Bryan, Chatham, Effingham, and Liberty counties.
+This year, volunteers will read to and distribute books to over 19,000 children, ranging from Pre-K to 2nd Grade!

 United Way of the Coastal Empire is bettering our community—one book at a time!

 By donating you can help provide books to the children in our region.